-The MAPS Leadership Team believe that anybody who is hard-working and dedicated should have the opportunity to volunteer with our program to further explore the health care field in order to determine their interests and potential future careers.
-We welcome anyone to apply for our programs, regardless of your major, age, or institution (we have had volunteers from other universities, and yes, even from USC!).
+The MAPS Leadership Team believes that anybody who is hard-working and dedicated should have the opportunity to volunteer with our program, and further explore the health care field to determine their career goals.
+We welcome anyone to apply for our programs, regardless of academic major or institution.
+We have had volunteers from other universities, and yes, even from USC!

 Applications for our three programs are open at the beginning of each quarter.
-We are recruiting for general MAPS at RRMC, general MAPS at SMH, and Fall Ambassador Program (FAP).
-Because our general MAPS program at RRMC is near full capacity, we can only offer a limited number of acceptances.
-However, we are looking for more volunteers for our SMH program and FAP!
+Because our MAPS program at RRMC is near full capacity, we can only offer a limited number of positions.
+However, we are seeking more volunteers for our SMH program and the Fall Ambassador Program!

 While MAPS volunteers are free to come in at any time to volunteer, as we do not assign shifts, please keep in mind that we do have strict assignment completion requirements.
 Volunteers must complete their monthly assigned units on time.
-We operate on a “3 strike you’re out policy” and once that occurs, your whole volunteer record through the UCLA Volunteer Services system will be jeopardized.
+We operate on a “3 strike you’re out policy,” and volunteers who do not adhere to our policies are promptly dismissed.

 Please don’t join our program for the sake of your graduate school resume.
 It is obvious when a volunteer does not complete his or her assignments within the month.
-Our program data collection process is based on high accuracy, reliability, and reproducibility.
+Our program’s data collection process is relies on high accuracy, reliability, and reproducibility.
 We only seek those who are highly motivated, hard-working, and dedicated.
-Our volunteers are able to benefit from our program by gaining clinical volunteering experiences and exploring health care-related interests for their future careers; simultaneously, we, as the program, will be continuously growing, expanding, and increasing in data collection numbers for the RRMC unit directors, C-level administrators, charge nurses, and many other staff members who focus on infectious disease prevention and patient safety.
+Our volunteers are able to benefit from our program by gaining clinical volunteering experiences and exploring healthcare-related interests for their future careers.
+Simultaneously, the program will be continuously growing, expanding, and increasing in data collection numbers for the RRMC unit directors, C-level administrators, charge nurses, and many other staff members who focus on infectious disease prevention and patient safety.